 Gaye knows dog training is a special step by step process and not one to be completed using dominance, force, intimidation tactics or abusive techniques.
 She believes training is built on understanding and respect for the dog.

-Lauren E. Richards is an Assistant dog trainer working under the direction of Gaye Ann.
+Lauren E. Richards is Gaye's Assistant dog trainer.
 She has been very passionate about animals her whole life.
 At age seven, Lauren began volunteering at the Charlevoix Area Humane Society, located in Boyne City, Michigan.
 She was later employed as a Kennel Attendant at the Humane Society, where she worked for a year and a half.
 It was in February of 2016, during her employment at the Humane Society, that Lauren met Gaye Ann and discovered her passion for dog training.

 In the summer of 2016 Lauren began learning under Gaye as an Apprentice and by that winter she had started performing private lessons without assistance from Gaye Ann.
 During that time, Lauren worked with everything from a Maltese to a Dutch Shepherd.
 In the spring of 2017 Gaye Ann hired Lauren on as her Assistant.
 The two now work as a team helping dogs and their owners achieve their goals.